 In 2017, the team constructed the gondola and the camera, power, communications, control systems, and associated interfacing software.
 The novel camera system to be used in the campaign will employ an array of seven scientific camera systems to be configured for sustained operations in the Antarctic stratosphere.
 The camera enclosures were constructed by Integrated Spaceflight Services in Boulder, CO and be shipped to Columbia University for software integration and test, later to be integrated on the gondola and shipped to NASA’s Columbia Scientific Balloon Facility in Palestine, TX for testing and integration.

-The team will deploy to McMurdo Station, Antarctica in December 2017 to support launch and recovery operations through a one-month campaign.
-The launch will be timed once the summertime polar vortex is stable, which will guide the balloon around the Antarctic continent at an altitude up to 40km for a two-week flight that will capture 250TB of high-resolution imagery data.
+The PMC Turbo team deployed to Kiruna, Sweden, Antarctica in July 2018 to support launch and recovery operations.
+The launch was timed once the summertime polar vortex is stable, which guided the balloon around the Antarctic continent at an altitude up to 38km for a six-day flight that will capture about 100TB of high-resolution imagery data.
 Coupled with temperature measurements to be obtained by a lidar payload provided by the German Space Agency (DLR), the team will obtain unprecedented insight into the complicated dynamics of our upper atmosphere.

-PMC-Turbo will validate the PoSSUM Wide Field Imager (WFI), Infrared (IR)and Visible camera systems in the space environment.
-Following completion of the PMC-Turbo project, PoSSUM and the PMC-Turbo team plan to extend the balloon imagery obtained in Antarctica with high-resolution tomographic imagery and coordinated in-situ measurements of the upper atmosphere.
-The cameras to be flown in Antarctica will be configured as the Wide-Field Imager (WFI) payload, one of a suite of five payloads designed to produce tomographic imagery through a series of suborbital flights as part of the suborbital PoSSUM Noctilucent Cloud Tomography Experiment.
+PMC-Turbo validated infrared (IR) and visible camera systems in the space environment.
+Following completion of the PMC-Turbo project, PoSSUM and the PMC-Turbo team plan to extend the balloon imagery obtained in the Arctic with high-resolution tomographic imagery and coordinated in-situ measurements of the upper atmosphere.
+The cameras flown on PMC-Turbo will be configured as the Wide-Field Imager (WFI) payload, one of a suite of five payloads designed to produce tomographic imagery through a series of suborbital flights as part of the suborbital PoSSUM Noctilucent Cloud Tomography Experiment.
 Operators of these instruments are being trained at the Embry-Riddle Aeronautical University in Daytona Beach, FL, where candidates learn to effectively operate PoSSUM instrumentation to capture high-resolution tomographic imagery of noctilucent cloud structures through simulated suborbital flight.